Closing costs you should expect

 • Title Insurance

-Sellers: As we get through the details of your transaction, I'll not only work to get the highest sales price, but I'll also push for limited closing costs.
-And once we've arrived at an agreement, I'll fully explain the closing costs so you know exactly where your money is going.
+Sellers: As we hammer out your sale, not only will I work to get the very best sales price, but I'll also advocate for limited closing costs.
+And once we've reached an agreement, I'll explain in detail the closing costs so you know exactly what you're paying for.

-Buyers: When buying real estate in Watauga County, you'll be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within a reasonable range so you're not surprised when you come to the closing table.
-I'll be willing to go over the LE with you, answering your questions and highlighting any estimates that seem unusual.
+Buyers: If you're purchasing a home in Watauga County, you will be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within a tolerable range so you're not astonished when you come to the closing appointment.
+I'll be glad to look at the LE with you, answering your questions and highlighting any estimates that appear to be out of the ordinary.

 PO Box 2045